simd-everywhere/simde/README.md

 enabling OpenMP support in your compiler.
-GCC and ICC both support a flag to enable only OpenMP SIMD support instead of full OpenMP (the OpenMP SIMD support doesn't require the OpenMP run-time library); for GCC the flag is `-fopenmp-simd`, for ICC `-qopenmp-simd`.
+GCC and ICC both support a flag to enable only OpenMP SIMD support instead of full OpenMP (the OpenMP SIMD support doesn't require the OpenMP run-time library); for GCC the flag is `-fopenmp-simd` (requires GCC version 4.9 or later), for ICC the flag is `-qopenmp-simd`.
 SIMDe also supports using [Cilk Plus](https://www.cilkplus.org/), [GCC loop-specific pragmas](https://gcc.gnu.org/onlinedocs/gcc/Loop-Specific-Pragmas.html), or [clang pragma loop hint